learningequality/kolibri-docs/docs/manage/resources.rst

 #.
 Click the topics links to browse through the channel resources.
 Use the *Select all* checkbox to import all the resources in the channel, or select only certain topics or resources.
 As you keep selecting, you will see the total number and size of *resources selected* at the bottom of the page.

 #.
-Click :guilabel:`IMPORT` button once you finish selecting all the desired resources.
+Click the :guilabel:`IMPORT` button once you finish selecting all the desired resources.

 #.
 You will see the import progress in the **Task manager** page.
 Once the import concludes, the newly imported channel and resources display on the **Channels** page.